-A warm welcome to those intending to board at our school.
+A warm welcome to those boys intending to board at our school.

 School House caters for 107 boys, and is located next door to the school grounds.